eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 2. Then, you can [connect to a remote host](https://code.visualstudio.com/docs/remote/ssh#_connect-to-a-remote-host), using `ssh user@hostname` and your password (selecting `Remote-SSH: Connect to Host...` from the Command Palette).
 3. [Advanced options](https://code.visualstudio.com/docs/remote/ssh#_remember-hosts-and-advanced-settings) permit you to [access a remote compute node from within VS Code](#connect_to_the_machine_and_to_your_compute_node_from_vs_code) (e.g. a GPU node on `octopus`).

+\note{This remote configuration supports Julia graphics to render within VS Code's plot pane.
+However, this "remote" visualisation option is only functional when plotting from a Julia instance launched as `Julia: Start REPL` from the Command Palette.
+Displaying a plot from a Julia instance launched from the remote terminal (which allows, e.g., to include custom options such as `ENV` variables or load modules) will fail.
+To work around this limitation, select `Julia: Connect external REPL` from the Command Palette and follow the prompted instructions.}

 ## Running Julia

 ### First steps